Getbricked/MembershipUNOB/Readme.md

 }
 ```

-2. "groups_data.json" - This file will contain student groups information.
-You can keep it blank.
+3. "b_groups_data.json" - This file will contain student groups information.

-3. "systemdata.json" - This file will contain students information.
 You can keep it blank.

 ### Requirements